 Professor Wallace Broecker ForMemRS

 He pioneered ways of using radioactive dating and measurements of oceanic chemical composition to reveal the changes in ocean currents over the last three million years.
-In addition, his work has revealed the key processes that drove the beginning and end of recent ice ages.
-He currently focuses on research into carbon sequestration — the trapping and storing of carbon dioxide.
+In addition, his work revealed the key processes that drove the beginning and end of recent ice ages.
+His later work focused on research into carbon sequestration — the trapping and storing of carbon dioxide.

-Wallace is active in promoting scientific and public understanding of ice age-defining processes.
-He co-authored the key textbook, Tracers in the Sea (1982), and has presented expert evidence to US congressional inquiries.
-Amongst Wallace’s many honours are the US National Medal of Science, which he was awarded by President Bill Clinton, and the 2006 Crafoord Prize in Geosciences.
+Wallace was active in promoting scientific and public understanding of ice age-defining processes.
+He co-authored the key textbook, Tracers in the Sea (1982), and presented expert evidence to US congressional inquiries.
+Amongst Wallace’s many honours were the US National Medal of Science, which he was awarded by President Bill Clinton, and the 2006 Crafoord Prize in Geosciences.

 Interest and expertise

 - Earth and environmental sciences